codecowboydotio/codecowboy/content/ai/self-fixing-agents.md

 This is a simple but flexible pattern for self-improving code generation.
 The structured diff format, full history passing, and different model tiers for different roles are the things that make it actually work.

-The obvious next step is feeding runtime errors from Agent 2 back into another refinement cycle rather than just logging them.
-That would close the loop entirely.
-I'm thinking about doing that next.
+The next step is more than likely going to be introducing a truly distributed message bus similar to the article here [https://codecowboy.io/ai/autonomous-ai-agents/](https://codecowboy.io/ai/autonomous-ai-agents/).
+This way, each of the agents could refine others within the network and work together toward a shared goal.

+I'm already thinking about implementing a shared goal deconstructor.